Ekumen-OS/tortoise-data-migration/README.md

 ### Release

 To create a new release, create a github release and a github action will take care of building and publishing.
-After that, the version in `main` should be bumped to the next release.
+After that, there will be a PR automatically created to bump the version in `main`.